 The literature on earnings dynamics is vast.
-Recent work has focused on non-Gaussianity (Geweke and Keane, 2000, Bonhomme and Robin, 2010) and heterogeneity (Alvarez, Browning and Ejrnaes, 2010).
-The nonlinear earnings persistence that we uncover is consistent with findings on US administrative tax records, such as Guvenen, Ozcan and Song (2014) and especially recent independent work by Guvenen et al. (2015).
-Relative to this growing body of research, the fact that our quantile-based methods are able to uncover previously unknown results in PSID survey data, and that these results also hold in administrative "big data" sets, is important because PSID uniquely provides joint longitudinal data on wealth, income and expenditures at household level.
-This allows us to conduct a joint empirical analysis of earnings and consumption patterns.8
+Recent work has focused on non-Gaussianity (Geweke and Keane (2000), Bonhomme and Robin (2010)) and heterogeneity (Browning, Ejrnaes, and Alvarez (2010)).
+The nonlinear earnings persistence that we uncover is consistent with findings on U.S. administrative tax records, such as Guvenen, Ozcan, and Song (2014) and especially recent independent work by Guvenen, Karahan, Ozcan, and Song (2015).
+Relative to this growing body of research, the fact that our quantile-based methods are able to uncover previously unknown results in PSID survey data, and that these results also hold in administrative "big data" sets, is important because PSID uniquely provides joint longitudinal data on wealth, income, and expenditures at household level.
+This allows us to conduct a joint empirical analysis of earnings and consumption patterns.9

-The outline of the paper is as follows: In the next section we describe the earnings process and develop our measure of nonlinear persistence.
+The outline of the paper is as follows: In the next section, we describe the earnings process and develop our measure of nonlinear persistence.
 Section 3 lays out the consumption model and defines a general representation of partial insurance to earnings shocks.
-In Section 4 we establish identification of the model.
-Section 5 describes our estimation strategy and the panel dataset.
-In Section 6 we present our empirical results.
+In Section 4, we establish identification of the model.
+Section 5 describes our estimation strategy and the panel data set.
+In Section 6, we present our empirical results.
 Section 7 concludes with a summary and some directions for future research.
-The Supplementary Appendix contains additional results.
+The Supplemental Material (Arellano, Blundell, and Bonhomme (2017)) contains additional results.

-2 Model (I): Earnings process
+2. MODEL (I): EARNINGS PROCESS

 We start by describing our nonlinear model of earnings dynamics.
-In the next section we will present the consumption model.
+In the next section, we will present the consumption model.

-2.1 The model
+2.1.
+The Model

 We consider a cohort of households, i = 1, ..., N, and denote as t the age of the household head (relative to t = 1).
 Let Y{it} be the pre-tax labor earnings of household i at age t, and let y{it} denote log- Y{it} , net of a full set of age dummies.
-We decompose y{it} as follows:
+We decompose y{it} as follows:10 where the probability distributions of η 's and ε 's are absolutely continuous.